Korkine–Zolotarev lattice basis reduction algorithm

-The Korkine–Zolotarev (KZ) lattice basis reduction algorithm or Hermite-Korkine–Zolotarev (HKZ) algorithm is a lattice reduction algorithm.
+The Korkine–Zolotarev (KZ) lattice basis reduction algorithm or Hermite–Korkine–Zolotarev (HKZ) algorithm is a lattice reduction algorithm.

 For lattices in $\mathbb{R}^n$ it yields a lattice basis with orthogonality defect at most $n^n$, unlike the $2^{n^2/2}$ bound of the LLL reduction.
-KZ has exponential complexity versus the polynomial complexity of the LLL reduction algorithm, however it may still be preferred for solving sequences of Closest Vector Problems (CVPs) in a lattice, where it can be more efficient.
+KZ has exponential complexity versus the polynomial complexity of the LLL reduction algorithm, however it may still be preferred for solving multiple closest vector problems (CVPs) in the same lattice, where it can be more efficient.

 History

-The definition of a KZ-reduced basis was given by A. Korkine and G. Zolotareff in 1877, a strengthened version of Hermite reduction.
+The definition of a KZ-reduced basis was given by Aleksandr Korkin and Yegor Ivanovich Zolotarev in 1877, a strengthened version of Hermite reduction.
 The first algorithm for constructing a KZ-reduced basis was given in 1983 by Kannan.

-The Block Korkine-Zolotarev (BKZ) algorithm was introduced in 1987.
+The block Korkine-Zolotarev (BKZ) algorithm was introduced in 1987.

 Definition

 A KZ-reduced basis for a lattice is defined as follows: